 She loves to peek in the kitchen while we’re working to give us the latest news about what happened to this person or another.
 She even told us someone beat her up.
 If she would learn to keep her mouth and sassy opinions to herself, she’d be a lot better off.

 The reason I even mentioned this lady is because she has family in the area.
-So I can’t help but wonder why she is living on the streets.
+So I couldn’t help but wonder why she was living on the streets.
 She seems to have a quick temper that I’m so afraid is going to cause her to really get hurt.
-We haven’t seen her in weeks, just hope she’s Ok.
+We haven’t seen her in weeks — just hope she’s OK.

 Love Your Neighbor As Yourself